AbhayKarade/Maze-Solver-using-Search-Algorithms/README.md

      Differential Drive Equations  [1]

-Ur, Ul =  angular wheel velocities
+ur, ul =  angular wheel velocities

-### Step 6:
+### Step 7:

 Implement an hybrid A* algorithm which will consider non holonomic constraints of robot motion and our model as differential drive.

 Hybrid A* will use the collision function we created to plan rotation condition check.

-- Previously implemented A* produces discontinuous path, which might not be traversable for the ship with kinematic constraints, so here we implement Hybrid A*, a variant of the A* algorithm.
+- Previously implemented A* produces discontinuous path, which might not be traversable for the ship with kinematic constraints, so here we implement Hybrid A* [2] , a variant of the A* algorithm.

 - Hybrid A* considers the vehicles dynamics and gives smooth path which could be followed by vehicle